rackerlabs/support-how-to/content/rackconnect/rackconnect-key-terms.md

 #### Edge network device role (v2.0 and v3.0)

-The outermost dedicated network device in your RackConnect configuration - the device that connects directly to the Internet.
+The outermost dedicated network device in your RackConnect configuration&mdash;the device that connects directly to the Internet.
 This device is typically a firewall, but it can also be a load balancer in certain deployment scenarios.
 Additionally, a single network device can function in both the edge and connected network device roles.

 #### Network policies (v2.0)

-Define the network access this is allowed in the following RackConnect traffic scenarios:
+Policies that define the network access this is allowed in the following RackConnect traffic scenarios:

 -   Traffic from cloud servers to dedicated servers
 -   Traffic from cloud servers to the Internet
 -   Traffic from cloud servers to cloud servers (for example, traffic between a web tier and an application tier, both hosted on cloud servers)
--   Traffic from dedicated to cloud servers
+-   Traffic from dedicated servers to cloud servers
 -   Traffic from the Internet to cloud servers

-Network policies provide you with the ability to match network traffic based on certain criteria - hosts, networks, and cloud server name matches - to limit access to only allowed protocols and ports (or port ranges).
+Network policies provide you with the ability to match network traffic based on certain criteria&mdash;hosts, networks, and cloud server name matches&mdash;to limit access to only allowed protocols and ports (or port ranges).

 #### Network policy templates (v2.0)

-Provide an easy way of getting started with RackConnect network policies.
+Templates that provide an easy way of getting started with RackConnect network policies.
 The templates enable you to select from some of the most common RackConnect network policy options.
 For example, the Basic Access Configuration template, if applied, allows you to have unrestricted network access between your dedicated and cloud servers.

 #### PublicNet (v2.0 and v3.0)

 A network that can be added to your cloud servers, as a network interface, to allow traffic directly with the public Internet.
-If enabled, it is very important to secure this network, as this network is vulnerable to attacks from the Internet.
+If enabled, it is very important to secure this network because it is vulnerable to attacks from the Internet.

 #### QoS (v3.0)